Following prioritisation by the multidisciplinary Bedford Borough Alcohol Steering Group, the following actions were agreed as priorities:

 - Ensure education is tailored for different age groups and takes different learning needs into account.

 - Increase awareness of how the media, advertisements, role models and the views of parents, peers and society can influence alcohol consumption.

-- Find ways to consult with families (parents, carers, children and young people) about initiatives to reduce alcohol use and involve them in commissioning decisions, the design of health services and campaigns.
+- Find ways to consult with families about initiatives to reduce alcohol use.
+Involve them in commissioning decisions, the design of health services and campaigns.

 *Young offenders, children who are looked after, young people not in education, employment or training (NEET), excluded young people and care leavers.
 (NICE Public Health briefing paper for local authorities, 2012).

 This chapter links to the following chapters in the JSNA:

 DeMartini, K, Palmer, R, Leeman, R, Corbin, W, Toll, B, Fucito, L and O'Malley, S 2012, 'Drinking Less and Drinking Smarter: Direct and Indirect Protective Strategies in Young Adults' in journal Psychology Of Addictive Behaviours, pp 1-12

 Department of Health (2007) Tackling health inequalities: 2007 status report on the Programme of Action.
 London: The Department.

 Department of Health and National Treatment Agency for Substance Misuse (2012) Statistics from the National Drug Treatment Monitoring System – Statistics relating to young people England, 1 April 2011 – 31 March 2012.
 Manchester: National Drug Evidence Centre.

 Harker, R. (2012) Statistics on Alcohol.
 London: House of Commons Library